ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 - Open LibreOffice Writer
 - Verify "Login to Cloud" appears in File menu
 - Click "Login to Cloud" and verify browser opens to correct URL
-- Complete authentication in browser
+- Complete Clerk authentication in browser (Google OAuth)
 - Verify LibreOffice shows success message and dialog closes
-- Check that JWT is stored in LibreOffice configuration
+- Check that Clerk JWT is stored in LibreOffice configuration
 - Restart LibreOffice and verify login state persists

 ---